The following summarizes the City of Fargo's basic rules about signs; these rules are expanded on in the Fargo Sign Code:

 Signs that do not require permits

 There are several types of signs which do not require permits.
 Political signs, garage sale signs, and temporary cloth signs or banners do not require permits.
 Temporary signs on private property may be in place for 14 days and then cannot be placed again for 60 days.

 Signs in windows and menu boards illegible from the street also do not require sign permits to install.
 In addition, directional signs under six square feet also may be erected without permits.

 Signs are not permitted on the boulevard or other city right-of-way including telephone, power and light poles.
 Due to the increased number of such signs and complaints about them, the city has begun to rigorously enforce this rule and will be confiscating signs that are found on the right-of-way.
-The first time a sign is confiscated from a company or owner, it may be picked up from us at no charge.
-The owner of signs subsequently placed on the right-of-way will be charged a $25 handling fee which must be paid before the signs may be retrieved.
-You will be notified that a sign has been taken if there is a phone number on the sign.

 For more information

 If you need more information or have questions, please review the Fargo Sign Code or contact the Inspections Department.